peiitalo/projeto-ecommerce-helpnet/.zencoder/rules/repo.md

 # E-commerce HelpNet Project Information

 ## Summary
-An e-commerce platform with a React frontend, Node.js backend, and PostgreSQL database.
-The project is fully containerized with Docker and includes a complete shopping system with product management, user accounts, and order processing.
+Full-stack e-commerce application with React frontend, Node.js backend, and PostgreSQL database.
+The project is containerized with Docker for easy deployment and development.

 ## Structure
-- **backend/**: Node.js Express API with Prisma ORM
 - **frontend/**: React application built with Vite and TailwindCSS
+- **backend/**: Node.js API with Express and Prisma ORM
-- **docker/**: Docker Compose configurations for development and production
+- **docker/**: Docker configuration files for containerization
-- **scripts/**: Utility scripts for Docker and mobile setup
+- **scripts/**: Utility scripts for Docker and development setup
-- **config/**: Configuration files for the project

 ## Language & Runtime
 **Frontend**: